Robinlovelace/Creating-maps-in-R/spatial-data.md

 **Course materials** are all available online from a [GitHub repository](https://github.com/Robinlovelace/Creating-maps-in-R).
 Click "Download ZIP" to download all the test data, ready to procede.

 The main document to accompany this tutorial is a [pdf](https://github.com/Robinlovelace/Creating-maps-in-R/raw/master/intro-spatial-rl.pdf) within the main repository.
-This is to be made available for free worldwide - any comments/corrections welcom.
+This is to be made available for free worldwide - any comments/corrections welcome.

-Plug: [An Introduction to Spatial Microsimulation using R](http://www.ncrm.ac.uk/training/show.php?article=4786) - a two day course using R, 8th - 9th May
+Plug: [An Introduction to Spatial Microsimulation using R](http://eprints.ncrm.ac.uk/3348/): Course 18th - 19th Sept, Cambridge

 Live demonstration